Getting Started with Adafruit MEMENTO: Python Programmable DIY Camera Board

 Ring light variables: Absent in Pycamera_test; includes color array and brightness control in Memento_factory_test.

-The ring light is an optional attachment for this board.
+Proper board selection is critical for successful Adafruit MEMENTO dev board programming.
 If you have it, you can use these extra features.
 Otherwise, both examples provide the same basic camera functions, but Memento_factory_test includes extra testing features.

 1. Connect the MEMENTO Dev Board to your PC.